Key Differences

 |---|---|---|

-| Origin in the fish | Back, prime cut | Trimming scraps + broken loins |
+| Origin in the fish | Back, prime cut | Trimmings + broken loins |

 | Texture | Large, juicy flakes | Irregular pieces, drier |

-| Presentation | Whole, shaped piece | Loose pieces, unshaped |
+| Presentation | Whole, shaped piece | Loose, shapeless pieces |

 | Relative price | More expensive | More economical |

-| Best for | Griddle, oven, pil-pil | Croquettes, fritters, salads |
+| Best for | Grilling, baking, pil-pil | Croquettes, fritters, salads |

 🛒 Premium Desalted Cod Loins

-View product →When to use each
+View product →When to Use Each

 Use cod loin when: